 Filing a Workers’ Comp Claim in South Dakota

 Unlike in many other states, employers in South Dakota are not required to carry workers’ compensation insurance.
 However, many do, as this protects them from individual liability in the event of a work-related injury or occupational disease.
-If you are injured on the job, you might be covered by workers’ compensation if your employer has elected this type of coverage.
+If you are injured on the job, you might be covered by workman's comp if your employer has elected this type of coverage.
 If not, you will need to file a personal injury lawsuit against your employer if you wish to recover compensation for your damages.

 When you are facing a legal matter, you need a team that is not only focused on your success, but that is also committed to providing honest & trustworthy legal counsel.